2025 Recruitment: CDCFIB Releases 3 Things Applicants Must Do to Scale Through During Online Test

 The Board stressed that the CBT would be AI-proctored, with systems in place to detect and prevent malpractice, device manipulation, and third-party interference.

-Candidates urged to ensure stable internet and proper devices
+Candidates urged to secure stable internet, devices

 CDCFIB advised candidates to ensure a stable internet connection, steady power supply, and a reliable device, preferably a laptop, for the online test.